 All crocodilians are listed in either Appendix I or Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and many are found in international trade for the leather and fashion industry, for meat, and as live animals for breeding operations, food, the pet industry and zoos.
-This report shows the changing trends in the species involved in this trade since 2007 with special emphasis on the years 2014 to 2016, the most recent three-year period for which there are reasonably complete data.
+This report shows the changing trends in the species involved in this trade since 2008 with special emphasis on the years 2015 to 2017, the most recent three-year period for which there are reasonably complete data.

 The species involved in the skin trade are the 'classics' such as Alligator mississippiensis, Crocodylus acutus, C. moreletii, C. niloticus, C. novaeguineae, C. porosus and C. siamensis, and the caimans such as Caiman crocodilus crocodilus, C. c. fuscus, C. latirostris and C. yacare.
 More recently, Black Caiman Melanosuchus niger has entered the skin trade.
 In the years since 2009 the skin trade has increased year on year reaching a peak of 1.9 million skins in 2013.
 The increase was across several species particularly American Alligator from the United States, Nile Crocodile from Southern Africa, Saltwater Crocodile from Australia, Indonesia and Papua New Guinea, Brown Caiman from Colombia and Yacaré from Bolivia, Brazil and Paraguay.
-In total, over 4.7 million skins of crocodilians were reported in trade over the three-year period 2014-2016.
+Since 2013 the total number of crocodilian skins traded globally has declined year on year but over 4.3 million skins were reported in trade over the three-year period 2015-2017.

 Live animal trade involves relatively few individuals except for the Far Eastern trade in Siamese Crocodile Crocodylus siamensis.
 These animals are bred in captivity in Cambodia, Thailand and Viet Nam, and exported in large numbers to China where they are consumed as food.
-In the period 2014-2016, almost 120,000 live C. siamensis were involved in this trade.
+In the period 2015-2017, almost 145,000 live C. siamensis were involved in this trade.

-Crocodilian meat is traded widely but is particularly favoured in the Far East, especially China and Hong Kong, Special Administrative Region of China (hereafter referred to as Hong Kong, SAR); the top species in trade in the period 2014-2016 were C. niloticus and C. siamensis.
-Trade peaked at nearly 1,000 t in 2007 before falling back in 2008.
-Trade has been stable since 2012.
+Crocodilian meat is traded widely but is particularly favoured in the Far East, especially China and Hong Kong, Special Administrative Region of China (hereafter referred to as Hong Kong, SAR); the top species in trade in the period 2015-2017 were C. niloticus and C. siamensis.
+Trade has been relatively stable since 2012.